Skip to content

 Doctoral study in Public Health is focused on acquiring the conceptual and methodological skills necessary to operate as an independent researcher.
 In the U.C.
 Merced Ph.D. program in Public Health, this is accomplished through coursework and research, under a mentorship model in which students work closely with a supervising Faculty Advisor who has primary responsibility for overseeing that student’s training.
 At the same time, students may broaden their research training through involvement in research programs conducted by other faculty.

-Students take coursework in the five core areas of public health (epidemiology, biostatistics, environmental health, social and behavioral health, and health services research) and select electives from within public health and across other disciplines represented on campus, including psychology, biology, and sociology.
+Students take coursework in foundational areas of public health (including research methods, epidemiology, and biostatistics) and select electives from within public health and occasionally across other disciplines represented on campus, including psychology, biology, and sociology.
 Most coursework is completed in the first two years of the program.
 We also host a regular seminar series that invites guest researchers working across public health disciplines to discuss their latest research with students and faculty.

 Frequently Asked Questions